lsgs/redcap-copy-data-on-save/README.md

 * Select how the DAG of the copied record should be utilised.
     1. Ignore: do not set or update the DAG for the record in the destination project.
     2. Include DAG in copy: the unique DAG name for the source record's DAG will be included in the copy.
 Destination DAGs must have matching names for the copy to be successful.
     3. Map source DAGs to destination DAGs: specify the destination DAG to use for each source DAG.
-(NOT YET IMPLEMENTED).
+Multiple DAGs in the source project can be mapped to a single destination DAG.

+**DAG Mapping**
+* Utilised for DAG option "Map source to destination" only.
+Unfortunately due to a current limitation of the module framework branching logic does not work for sub-settings.
+* Do not enter settings here if no DAGs to copy or if DAG names match.
+* Source DAGs not listed will be ignored and there will be no DAG assigned in the destination.
+* Mapping multiple source DAGs to a single destination DAG is perfectly legitimate...
+* Mapping a source DAG to multiple destination DAGs is not.
+The last one wins.

 **Copy fields**
 * Pairs of fields mapping the source to the destination.